-There are at least three ways societies have found to organize an economy.
-The first is the traditional economy, which is the oldest economic system and can be found in parts of Asia, Africa, and South America.
+There are at least three ways that societies organize an economy.
+The first is the traditional economy, which is the oldest economic system and is used in parts of Asia, Africa, and South America.
 Traditional economies organize their economic affairs the way they have always done (i.e., tradition).
 Occupations stay in the family.
-Most families are farmers who grow the crops they have always grown using traditional methods.
-What you produce is what you get to consume.
-Because things are driven by tradition, there is little economic progress or development.
+Most families are farmers who grow the crops using traditional methods.
+What you produce is what you consume.
+Because tradition drives the way of life, there is little economic progress or development.